gapdays/gapdays2025-spring/program.md

 But we are looking for more talks, so please <a href="mailto:{{site.email}}">contact us via email</a> and let us know if you would like to give a talk about your research!
 We welcome talks about computational mathematics research, which utilised GAP.-->
 ## Detailed schedule

-We will open with a meeting at Monday morning to coordinate plans for the week, and follow a pattern of "Standups" each day at around 9:00 and 16:45, to communicate what we plan to work on, and what we have worked on, respectively.
+We will open with a meeting at Monday morning at 9:45.
+Around 10:00 we coordinate plans for the week, and follow a pattern of "Standups" each day at around 10:00 and 17:00, to communicate what we plan to work on, and what we have worked on, respectively.
+There will be two lectures of the minicourses per day and two hours of exercises in parallel with working sessions.

-The schedule will be setup closer to the meeting.
+The schedule is subject to further changes.
 - **Monday**

   - 9:45 Morning coffee, Welcome and opening